Staff Directory

 LuHi Role: Teacher (Mathematics), joined the LuHi faculty in 2020

-Education: SUNY Old Westbury, BS Mathematics; LIU Post, Masters in Secondary Education 7-12
+Education: SUNY Old Westbury, BS Mathematics; LIU Post, Masters in Adolescent Education

 What I love about LuHi: I love the atmosphere of our school environment.
 Everyone is so supportive of one another and rallies together to lift each other up to achieve the goals we set for ourselves.

-LuHi Role: Teacher (Social Studies), joined the LuHi faculty in January 2021
+LuHi Role: Teacher (STEM, Engineering Essentials), joined the faculty in 2024

 Dr. Troy Joseph